kninja99/Small-French-Compiler/README.md

 | sortir | OUTPUT |

 ## Some Language Rules
   A valid identifier can start with a lower case or upper case letter.
-An identifier may contain a number, but only after the last letter the last character.
+An identifier may contain a number, but only after the first character.
 Identifiers also don't have a length limit.
 The language is case sensitive.
 Whitespaces are ignored and are not significant.
 We will signify that a line of code has ended with a semicolon and code blocks will be wraped in curley braces ex: { # some code }.